History of Central Americans in Houston

-The City of Houston includes a significant population of Central American origin due to Texas’ proximity to Central America, including origins from El Salvador, Guatemala, Honduras, and other countries.
+The City of Houston includes a significant population of Central American origin due to Texas' proximity to Central America, including origins from El Salvador, Guatemala, Honduras, and other countries.

 History

 Beginning in the late 1970s Central American countries began experiencing economic and political instability.
+A group of Guatemalan immigrants from the same rural community, came, without visas, to the United States in the 1970s.

 In 1980 there were 5,400 Central American immigrants in Greater Houston.
 In the 1980s, Due to social political problems, a wave of immigration from Central America occurred, with people from El Salvador, Guatemala, Honduras, and Nicaragua arriving.
 In 1990, there were 47,244 Central Americans in Harris County, with 83% of them being immigrants.
 The number of Salvadorans among the immigrants was almost 250% that of the combined number of non-Salvadorans.

-This immigration wave from Central America lead to many Central Americans settling portions of Southwest Houston and west Houston.
+This immigration wave from Central America led to many Central Americans settling portions of Southwest Houston and west Houston.
 They settled southwest and west Houston because of a large amount of low income housing that was left vacant by Anglos during the 1980s oil bust.
 The existing Mexican neighborhoods in such as those in the Second Ward and Magnolia Park largely did not attract Central American immigrants because the neighborhoods did not have enough housing capacity to attract the new immigrants.
 Rodriguez wrote that a "large segment" of illegal immigrants did settle the longtime Hispanic barrios.
-This immigration wave from Central America lead to Central Americans settling portions of Southwest Houston and west Houston.
+This immigration wave from Central America led to Central Americans settling portions of Southwest Houston and west Houston.
 The immigration wave caused portions of previously almost entirely Anglo portions of Houston to gain new areas of Hispanic settlers.
 Rodriguez wrote that of the illegal immigrants, "perhaps one-third to one-half," by 1986, lived in "neighborhoods that form zones of Hispanic transition or zones of new Hispanic settlement."